-This theme anchor chart lists examples that can be very helpful when trying to teach theme to 4th graders.
+This theme anchor chart lists examples that can be very helpful when trying to teach theme of the story to 4th graders.

-How do you teach students to find the theme of a story?
+How do you teach students to find the theme of the story?

 One of the best ways I have found to help students learn to find the theme of a story is to give them specific tools like this list of steps and graphic organizers that will help them.

 Both of these anchor charts are perfect for an introduction to theme and teacher modeling of the steps before students begin reading.

 At this point, students have had experience with: